a-n-rose/a-n-rose.github.io/_posts/2018-09-26-english-speech-to-ipa.md

 The data I extracted from these files, which I will explain further below, included 1) international phonetic alphabet (<a href="https://en.wikipedia.org/wiki/International_Phonetic_Alphabet">IPA</a>) representations of the annotations and 2) MFCC data representing the audio data.

-As I extracted the written annotation of each recording, I translated the annotation into characters of the IPA using Espeak, <a href="http://espeak.sourceforge.net/">an open source speech synthesizer software</a>.
+As I extracted the written annotation of each recording, I transcribed the annotation into characters of the IPA using Espeak, <a href="http://espeak.sourceforge.net/">an open source speech synthesizer software</a>.
 The reason I wanted the transcripts in the IPA was because the IPA was developed to represent all sounds in langauges.
 In a language's alphabet, often times a single sound is represented by several letters.
 For example, in German, *sch* - pronounced *sh* as in *shoe* - and *dsch* - pronounced *j* as in *jungle* - are sounds with a lot of letters that can be represented in IPA with fewer characters: ʃ  and dʒ, respectively.

 I also extracted <a href="http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/">MFCC</a> data from each recording.
 While extracting, I applied my <a href="https://a-n-rose.github.io/2018/09/06/updating-VAD.html">voice activity detection (VAD) function</a> to avoid collecting MFCC data during the beginning and ending silences of recordings.
 Note: I extracted the MFCC data twice, once with added noise, as I found that <a href="/2018/08/22/language-classifier.html">aided model generalizability</a>, and once without added noise, mainly for comparison.

-### Table 1: Filenames, annotation, IPA 'translation' information
+### Table 1: Filenames, annotation, IPA transcription information
 ![Imgur](https://i.imgur.com/gzrbKJF.png?2)

 ### Table 2: MFCC values (columns 0 - 39) with additional necessary information.